 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Child custody, or time-sharing, in Florida is one of the trickiest aspects of any divorce involving children.
-Properties and assets come and go, but a time-sharing and parent visitation plan in your divorce is here to stay until your children turn 18.
+Child custody, or time-sharing, in Florida, is one of the trickiest aspects of any divorce involving children.
+Properties and assets come and go, but a time-sharing and parent visitation plan in your divorce are here to stay until your children turn 18.

-We brought our Fort Lauderdale time sharing lawyer from The Law Office of Gustavo E. Frances, P.A., to explain how courts in Florida make decisions regarding child custody.
+We brought our Fort Lauderdale child custody attorney from The Law Office of Gustavo E. Frances, P.A., to explain how courts in Florida make decisions regarding child custody.
 Or, in other words, what factors influence child custody decisions in Florida?

 Quite a few of them, it appears.
 When determining what specific schedule and division of parenting time a divorcing couple should get after a divorce, a court in Florida will take into consideration the following factors: